Automating-GIS-processes/Lesson-1-Intro-Python-GIS/Lesson/Geometric-Objects.md

   - [Polygon attributes and functions](#polygon-attributes-and-functions)
 5. [Pro -tips](#5-pro--tips-optional)
   - [Geometry collections](#geometry-collections)

+### Sources

+These materials are partly based on [Shapely -documentation](http://toblerity.org/shapely/manual.html) and to Lawhead

 ## 1. Overview of geometric objects and Shapely -module